-- (1) There is established a police authority. - (2) The police authority shall consist of- - (a) the Minister responsible for internal affairs as its chairperson; - (b) the following members - (i) the Attorney General; - (ii) the Inspector General of Police; - (iii) the Deputy Inspector General of Police; - (iv) a senior officer in charge of administration at the headquarters of the force; - (v) three other persons appointed by the President. - (3) The Permanent Secretary of the Ministry responsible for internal affairs shall be the secretary to the police authority. - (4) The quorum of the police authority is five. - (5) The police authority may regulate its own procedure.
+- (1) There is established a police authority. - (2) The police authority shall consist of- - (a) the Minister responsible for internal affairs as its chairperson; - (b) the following members - (i) the Attorney General or his or her representative; [subparagraph (i) amended by section 6 of Act 16 of 2006] - (ii) the Inspector General of Police; - (iii) the Deputy Inspector General of Police; - (iv) a senior officer in charge of administration at the headquarters of the force; - (v) three other persons appointed by the President. - (3) The Permanent Secretary of the Ministry responsible for internal affairs shall be the secretary to the police authority.

+- (4) The quorum of the police authority is five. - (5) The police authority may regulate its own procedure.